 Thank you to everyone who attended our celebration on January 30th!

 Reach Out and Read, a nationwide, nonprofit early literacy program that provides free books to children at their regular checkups, today named Minneapolis a “Bookend City”, making it the largest Bookend City in the country.
 To become a Reach Out and Read Bookend City, 100% of all primary healthcare practices in the city must participate in the program at the highest levels of quality.

-Reach Out and Read Minnesota representatives will present the “Bookend City” award to city leaders and healthcare providers on January 30th, 2019, at Hennepin Healthcare.
+Reach Out and Read Minnesota representatives presented the “Bookend City” award to city leaders and healthcare providers on January 30th, 2019, at Hennepin Healthcare.